New York Non-Resident Fishing License: Costs, Options & How to Buy

 Weekly License Options

-Both require anglers 16 and older to carry the license and follow the same regulations as residents, and each purchase includes the New York Freshwater Fishing Regulations booklet to guarantee legal compliance.
+Both options require anglers 16 and older to carry the license and follow the same rules as residents.
+Each one includes the New York Freshwater Fishing Regulations booklet so you know exactly what’s allowed.

 When Short-Term Applies

-Use a simple break-even calculation: two or more separate trips justify the $50 annual purchase.
+Simple math: two or more separate trips usually justify buying the $50 annual instead.

 Where and How to Purchase as an Out-of-State Angler